mdp/rotp/README.md

 ### Preventing reuse of Time based OTP's

-In order to prevent reuse of time based tokens within the interval window (default 30 seconds) it is necessary to store the last time an OTP was used.
+By keeping track of the last time a user's OTP was verified, we can prevent token reuse during the interval window (default 30 seconds)

 The following is an example of this in action:

 ```ruby
 User.find(someUserID)